-As of December 31, 2021, the total Plan's Fiduciary Net Position for Pension (excluding non-OPEB SRBR) is \$686.1 million higher than the valuation value of assets as of the same date.
-Out of the \$686.1 million, \$565.9 million is due to the inclusion of deferred market gains and \$120.2 million is due to inclusion of the Contingency Reserve in the total Plan's Fiduciary Net Position.
+As of December 31, 2022, the total Plan's Fiduciary Net Position for Pension (excluding non-OPEB SRBR) is \$716.5 million lower than the valuation value of assets as of the same date, due to the inclusion of deferred market losses.
 The Plan's Fiduciary Net Position for Pension for each membership class is obtained as follows:

-- > The deferred market gains and losses accumulated up to June 30, 2021 are allocated to each membership class proportionately based on the valuation value of assets for each membership class relative to the total valuation value of assets for all membership classes, both excluding the valuation value of assets for the County Safety UAAL Advance Reserve and the LARPD General UAAL Advance Reserve. - > The deferred market gains and losses accumulated after June 30, 2021 are allocated to each membership class proportionately based on the valuation value of asset for each membership class relative to the total valuation value of assets for all membership classes, both including the valuation value of assets for the County Safety UAAL Advance Reserve and the LARPD General UAAL Advance Reserve. - > The Contingency Reserve is allocated to each membership class proportionately based on the valuation value of asset for each membership class relative to the total valuation value of assets for all membership classes, both including the valuation value of assets for the County Safety UAAL Advance Reserve and the LARPD General UAAL Advance Reserve.
+- > The deferred market gains and losses accumulated up to June 30, 2021 are allocated to each membership class proportionately based on the valuation value of assets for each membership class relative to the total valuation value of assets for all membership classes, both excluding the valuation value of assets for the County Safety UAAL Advance Reserve and the LARPD General UAAL Advance Reserve.1 - > The deferred market gains and losses accumulated after June 30, 2021 are allocated to each membership class proportionately based on the valuation value of asset for each membership class relative to the total valuation value of assets for all membership classes, both including the valuation value of assets for the County Safety UAAL Advance Reserve and the LARPD General UAAL Advance Reserve. - > The Contingency Reserve, if any, is allocated to each membership class proportionately based on the valuation value of asset for each membership class relative to the total valuation value of assets for all membership classes, both including the valuation value of assets for the County Safety UAAL Advance Reserve and the LARPD General UAAL Advance Reserve.

-The total Plan's Fiduciary Net Position for pension as of December 31, 2021 includes the net fair value of assets less SRBR assets.
-The SRBR assets include the SRBR-OPEB reserve (after reducing the reserve by the SRBR implicit subsidy transfer), the 401(h) reserve, and the Non-OPEB SRBR reserve, plus a proportionate share of one half of the deferred market gains (after adjustment to replenish the balance in the Contingency Reserve, if applicable) commensurate with the size of those SRBR reserves and 401(h) reserve to valuation and 401(h) reserves.
+The total Plan's Fiduciary Net Position for pension as of December 31, 2022 includes the net fair value of assets less SRBR assets.
+The SRBR assets include the SRBR-OPEB reserve (after reducing the reserve by the SRBR implicit subsidy transfer), the 401(h) reserve, and the Non-OPEB SRBR reserve, minus a proportionate share of the deferred market losses commensurate with the size of those SRBR reserves and 401(h) reserve to valuation and 401(h) reserves.